 10. A shady place to work and don’t forget Insect repellant sprayed on your equine

 11, Pay him/her the same day he trims the hoof

-12, Make your appointment for seven weeks and keep up with the farrier work
+12, Make your appointment for six or seven weeks and keep up with the farrier work

 Bonus: A cool beverage on a hot day